openrocket/openrocket/docs/source/dev_guide/development_setup.rst

 ===============

 1. **JDK Not Recognized**
-   Ensure that the JDK path is correctly configured in *File -> Project Structure -> SDKs*.
+   Ensure that the JDK path is correctly configured in :menuselection:`File --> Project Structure --> SDKs`.

 2. **Gradle Sync Issues**
    - If IntelliJ fails to import Gradle projects correctly, try refreshing the Gradle project by clicking on the "Reload All Gradle Projects" icon in the Gradle tool window.